microsoft/vscode-webview-ui-toolkit/src/select/README.md

 ### Custom Indicator

-The default indicator is a downward facing chevron, but it can customized by adding an element with the attribute `slot="indicator"`, such as an SVG icon.
+The default indicator is a downward facing chevron, but it can customized by adding an element with the attribute `slot="indicator"`.

 [Interactive Storybook Example](https://mttallac.azurewebsites.net/?path=/story/library-select--with-custom-indicator)